mystique920/mcp-pandoc-ts/README.md

     yarn build
     ```
     This creates the `dist/server.js` file.
-4.  **Set the Environment Variable:** Before running, ensure the `PANDOC_HOST_URL` environment variable is set in the container's environment.
-    ```bash
-    # Example (replace with the correct URL for your setup)
-    export PANDOC_HOST_URL="http://host.docker.internal:5001"
-    ```
+4.  **Configure Host Service URL:** Ensure `PANDOC_HOST_URL` is configured using one of the methods described in the "Prerequisites" section (either create and edit a `.env` file or set the environment variable externally).
 5. Run the MCP server (e.g., via LibreChat configuration or directly):
     ```bash
-    # Ensure PANDOC_HOST_URL is set in this shell or passed via the execution method
+    # The server will load PANDOC_HOST_URL from .env or the external environment
     npm start
     # or
     yarn start
     # or directly
     node dist/server.js
     ```
-    This server will listen on stdin for MCP requests and forward conversion tasks to the host service using the URL specified in `PANDOC_HOST_URL`.
-If the variable is not set, the server will log an error and fail to process requests.
+    This server will listen on stdin for MCP requests and forward conversion tasks to the host service using the configured `PANDOC_HOST_URL`.
+If the variable is not configured (via `.env` or external environment), the server will log an error and fail to process requests.

 ## MCP Integration (Example for LibreChat)

-Configure your MCP client (LibreChat) to launch the `mcp-pandoc-ts` server using Node.js. **Crucially, you must configure the client or the container environment to set the `PANDOC_HOST_URL` environment variable** so that this server knows how to reach the `pandoc-host-service`.
+Configure your MCP client (LibreChat) to launch the `mcp-pandoc-ts` server using Node.js.
+You can configure the `PANDOC_HOST_URL` either by creating a `.env` file alongside `dist/server.js` within the container, or (more commonly for deployment) by setting the environment variable via the MCP client's configuration (which will override the `.env` file if present).

 Example configuration snippet (adapt path as needed):